From 1942 to Present Day

 AS was first identified by Dr. Hans Asperger in Austria in 1944, but his work did not find its way into the American Psychiatric Association’s Diagnostic Statistical Manual until 1994.
 After years of misdiagnosis or lack of diagnosis, there has recently been more recognition of AS and also a very noticeable increase in the number of people diagnosed with AS in North America.

 - AS is often considered to be a type of “high-functioning” autism.
 There is some clinical controversy about whether AS is a milder form of Autism Disorder or a distinct disorder.

-  - Unspoken rules of reciprocal social interaction and communication which most of us take for granted, such as body language, social distance, facial expressions and abstract speech or humour, may be very hard to understand.
+- Unspoken rules of reciprocal social interaction and communication which most of us take for granted, such as body language, social distance, facial expressions and abstract speech or humour, may be very hard for an individual with AS to understand.

 - Many people with AS want to develop friendships but lack the social skills to begin and/or maintain a friendship.
 Inability to reciprocate, to listen to another person’s thoughts or understand their feelings can make it hard to make and/or keep friends.

 - People with AS may interpret things very literally and be quite rigid in terms of following rules and habits.
 Strict adherence to patterns of behaviour or rituals is common and activities and interests may be limited.
 Sudden changes in routine, setting or expectations can cause great anxiety.
 Sometimes large crowds or dealing with strangers can be upsetting as well.

 - Development of learning and cognition is not usually delayed in AS and can be above average in terms of cognitive ability.
 Speech may be stilted but people with AS do not have language delays and may read very well or have very large vocabularies for their age.
 Still, they will struggle with the social uses of language and non-verbal communication.
 Individual needs assessment is key because functional evaluation may be more relevant than cognitive evaluation.